-Objective 9.4 Sourcewise will support an agency to provide caregiver support services to older individuals Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 caring for youths up to age 18.
-Grandparent Family Caregiver Support provides case management ⊠2020-2021 □Yes support, respite, and legal guardianship assistance for older adults entrusted with the care of their ⊠2021-2022 ⊠No grandchildren. □2022-2023 (Reference to Priorities 8-2, 2a, 7) □2023-2024 support, respite, and supplemental services.
-Objective 9.5 Sourcewise will support an organization within Santa Clara County to provide extensive support services Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 to caregivers of Alzheimer's Disease or dementia.
-An emphasis will be placed on caregiver support ⊠2020-2021 □Yes options in the form of respite, support groups, and other means designed to reduce caregiver stress ⊠2021-2022 ⊠No levels, provide education about Alzheimer's, and allow the caregiver to conduct daily activities □2022-2023 including participating in the workforce. □2023-2024 (Reference to Priorities 8-2, 2a, 7)
+Objective 9.4 Sourcewise will support an agency to provide caregiver support services to older individuals caring Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 for youths up to age 18.
+Older Adult Relative Family Caregiver Support provides case management ⊠2020-2021 □Yes support, respite, and legal guardianship assistance for older adults entrusted with the care of their ⊠2021-2022 ⊠No grandchildren. ⊠2022-2023 10 (Reference to Priorities 8-2, 2a, 7) □2023-2024